Should I Watch..? Spy

 What's to like?

-Films like this and Wonder Woman (1) are proving to be something of a emerging trend in Hollywood, finally giving women a place at the front of films and helming stories of this kind.
-It's refreshing to see action comedies like this that offer viewers something different - we've all seen the likes of Beverly Hills Cop (2) dozens of times so it's great to see things from another perspective.
+Films like this and Wonder Woman are proving to be something of a emerging trend in Hollywood, finally giving women a place at the front of films and helming stories of this kind.
+I, for one, think this is long overdue.
+It's refreshing to see action comedies like this that offer viewers something different - we've all seen the likes of Beverly Hills Cop dozens of times so it's great to see things from another perspective.
 It isn't like Susan is an one-dimensional character either - her lack of confidence and insecurity makes the film's narrative feel more interesting.
 McCarthy's gutsy performance in the role is also a change from the more photogenic stars usually in these sort of movies.

 - The role of Nancy was written specifically for Miranda Hart in mind, while Rick Ford was tailored to suit Statham as Feig is a big fan of his.